JamIsKrZy/actix-simple-service/README.md

-### Dockerized Database
+# Actix Simple Backend Service

 ## Open Guide Book
-The book contains the documentations of the api endpoint, setting up a the backend, etc...
+The book contains the documentations of the api endpoint, setting up a the backend.

 1. Download mdbook cli tool
 ```